MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - SSID

 ## U.S. / U.K. passport number
-The U.K. passport number sensitive information type entity is only available in the EU Passport Number bundle.
+The U.K. passport number sensitive information type entity is available in the EU Passport Number sensitive information type and is available as a stand alone sensitive information type entity.

 ### Format